culturesofknowledge/emplaces/models/20180302-GK-EMPlaces-data-model-requirements.md

 - [ ] Add "Link-back"

-QUESTION: should source and duration details be connected to thje annotation or to the annotation body?
+QUESTION: should source and duration details be connected to the annotation or to the annotation body?
 Using the body feels more intuiitive, but it might make some annotation-agnostic processing harder to manage.
 Maybe there is no such requirement?

 - [ ] "Core" flag for place type
 - [ ] "Core" flag for place category